Vogt's HR, 3 RBIs as Brewers stay alive for postseason (Sep 29, 2017) | FOX Sports

 Vogt’s HR, 3 RBIs as Brewers stay alive for postseason (Sep 29, 2017)

-ST. LOUIS (AP) Stephen Vogt homered and drove in three runs, Chase Anderson allowed one run over seven innings, and the Milwaukee Brewers kept their playoff hopes alive with a 5-3 victory over the St. Louis Cardinals on Friday night.
+ST. LOUIS (AP) The Milwaukee Brewers did what they needed to on Friday night They didn’t get the help they needed from the Los Angeles Dodgers.

+The Brewers, led by Chase Anderson’s pitching and Stephen Vogt’s timely hitting, beat the St. Louis Cardinals 5-3 on Friday to keep their playoff hopes alive.

-The Brewers entered Friday two games behind the Colorado Rockies for the second Wild Card spot in the National League.
-Milwaukee has won four of its last six games.
+But Milwaukee, which entered the day two games behind the Colorado Rockies for the second Wild-Card spot in the National League, is still two games back after the Rockies beat the Dodgers 9-1 on Friday.

+”We’re alive,” Brewers manager Craig Counsell said. ”We’re alive with two days to go, so we’ll take it and we’ll have fun playing tomorrow and know that it means something.”

+Milwaukee, which has won four of its last six games, needs to win the final two games of the season in St. Louis and needs the Dodgers to win the next two against the Rockies.

+”We don’t win tonight without him,” Vogt said of Anderson. ”He was outstanding.
+Biggest game of the year.
+Steps up, goes seven-plus.
+Really just threw the ball wherever he wanted tonight.”

 Anderson (12-4) allowed three hits to earn his fourth win in his last five starts.
-The right-hander struck out five and walked one among 101 pitches.
+The right-hander, who went 3-1 with a 2.25 ERA in six September starts, struck out five and walked one among 101 pitches.

+”He’s had a good season,” Cardinals manager Mike Matheny said. ”He’s a good pitcher.
+The breaking ball was working and he didn’t make a lot of mistakes.
+Just your typical solid outing.”

+Vogt, who was acquired off waivers from the Oakland Athletics in late June, had two hits, including his 12th homer, and drove in three runs.

 John Gant (0-1), who was making his second start of the season, allowed four runs and seven hits in five innings.
 He struck out three and walked three.